Ethiopia in the Middle Ages: Early Solomonic dynasty (1270–mid-16th century)

 The Zagwe dynasty came to an end in 1270, after Yekuno Amlak overthrew them and established what came to be known as the Solomonic dynasty.
 The Kebra Nagast, a 14th-century national epic, describes the dynasty's claim to descent from Solomon, and was used to justify the takeover from the Zagwe dynasty.
 The epic states that the Kingdom of Aksum was founded by Menelik I, who was allegedly the son of Solomon and the Queen of Sheba, known as Makeda in Ethiopia.
 By connecting Yekuno Amlak to this ancestry, it was seen as authority for the dynasty to rule Ethiopia.
 In contrast, the Cushitic Zagwe kings were not seen as part of this lineage, and were denounced as illegitimate rulers.

 One of the defining features of Ethiopia under the Solomonic dynasty was territorial expansion, primarily into Muslim areas.
-This began during the reign of Yekuno Amlak himself, conquering the Sultanate of Showa in 1285.
+This began during the reign of Yekuno Amlak himself, conquering the Sultanate of Shewa in 1285.
 The most significant expansions took place under Amda Seyon I, who conquered the Kingdom of Damot, the Hadiya Sultanate, Gojjam, Fatagar, the Sultanate of Dawaro, the Sultanate of Bale, and the Sultanate of Ifat.
 By the early 16th century, the empire's borders reached past Massawa in the north, past the Omo River in the south, to the Adal Sultanate in the east and near the confluence of the Didessa River and the Blue Nile in the west.

 Although Adal was a tributary of Ethiopia, the sultanate invaded Ethiopia in 1531 with the support of the Ottoman Empire and other Muslim peoples in the region.
 The subsequent war continued until 1543 and it was only with the help of the Portuguese Empire and Cristóvão da Gama that Ethiopia was able to reclaim its lost territory and win the war.
 However, both the Christian and Muslim regions of Ethiopia were significantly weakened by the war; this has been suggested as a possible factor of the Oromo migrations of the 16th century.
 From political, religious and cultural perspectives, the mid-16th century signifies the shift from the Middle Ages to the early modern period.